-If you do not access your Food Stamp Benefits (FSB) within 270 days, they will be expunged (taken back).
+If you do not use your food stamp benefit account for a period of 365 consecutive days, any food stamp benefit remaining in the account that is at least 365 days old will be expunged (removed) from the account.
+Expunged food stamp benefits cannot be reissued.
 If you have a FSB overpayment, your expunged benefits will be put towards your overpayment.
 If you apply for FSB again, and have not repaid the amount you owe, your FSB will be reduced if you begin to get FSB again.
-You will be notified, at that time, of the amount of reduced benefits you will get.
+You will be notified, at that time, of the amount of reduced benefits you will get